ar2rworld/osyne-telegram-video-downloader/README.md

     - Send a video URL from TikTok, Twitter, Youtube shorts or Instagram to the bot.
     - The bot will download the video and send it back as a reply.
-    - Send `osyndasyn ba?` to chat and bot responds with `osyndaymyn` (In kazakh "Are you here?" and "I am here" - responce)
+    - Send `osyndaisyn ba?` to chat and bot responds with `osyndaymyn` (In kazakh "Are you here?" and "I am here" - responce)

 ## License